YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 -ROLLBACK initiates the central JOURNAL operation for a replicated database.
 MUPIP JOURNAL commands may specify -ROLLBACK with other action qualifiers but not with -RECOVER.
 With -BACKWARD, if you do not specify -BEFORE or -FETCHRESYNC, the database rolls back to the last consistent state.
 With -BACKWARD, the command allows only an asterisk (*) argument for the journal file selection, that is, -ROLLBACK selects journal files by itself.

-If a transaction is found with incomplete fence, it is considered incomplete or broken.
+If a transaction is found with an incomplete fence, it is considered incomplete or broken.

-During the forward phase of rollback, if a complete transaction (fenced or unfenced) is found after a broken transaction, it is considered as a lost transaction.
-During forward phase of rollback, MUPIP journals the logical updates to the database.
+During the forward phase of rollback, if a complete transaction (fenced or unfenced) is found after a broken transaction, it is considered a lost transaction.
+During the forward phase of rollback, MUPIP journals the logical updates to the database.
 All broken and lost transactions are made available as a result of the rollback.
 These are written as journal extract format in two different text files.

 When a database file is rolled back by -ROLLBACK, the corresponding journal file is also rolled back so that the two are synchronized. -ROLLBACK then creates a new journal file.
 If no forward play of journal records is necessary, the newly created journal file is empty and the database points to the new journal file.
 The journal allocation/extension/autoswitchlimit values in the new journal file is set in the way as described for -RECOVER -BACKWARD in the previous section under -RECOVER.

 A prefix rolled_bak\_ is added to the journal file, whose entire contents are eliminated by a -ROLLBACK.
-These files are not used by YottaDB/GT.M after the MUPIP JOURNAL -RECOVER, and can be moved/deleted as needed.
+These files are not used by YottaDB after the MUPIP JOURNAL -RECOVER, and can be moved/deleted as needed.

-For -ROLLBACK the target database file should be the same as when YottaDB/GT.M wrote the last complete transaction to the journal.
+For -ROLLBACK the target database file should be the same as when YottaDB wrote the last complete transaction to the journal.

 If the -FETCHRESYNC or -RESYNC qualifiers are not specified, MUPIP does an optimal rollback (that is, check whether the database is in a wholesome state and attempt to automatically recover a database if there is a crash).